The MEB Process

 After the MEB Process Begins

-If additional medical evidence, such as test results, arises or there are further developments to your conditions after the MEB Process has begun, make sure to get the additional evidence to your PEBLO as soon as possible to avoid a serious delay and to ensure that the conditions are properly rated.
+Once the MEB Process begins, you generally do not need to do anything unless your condition develops further or new evidence comes to light.
+If this occurs, make sure to get the additional evidence to your PEBLO as soon as possible to avoid a serious delay and to ensure that your conditions are properly rated.

 For example: Jenny has a wrist condition that is being reviewed by the MEB.
 After the MEB Process begins, she falls and injures it further.
 Since her condition is now worse, the MEB needs to be aware of it as soon as possible so that it can make a proper recommendation and pass on all the correct information to the PEB.